obsidiansystems/ledger-app-tezos/README.md

 Finally, if you will not be baking yourself, consider disconnecting your Ledger and closing your password manager when not in use.

+### Protecting Your Key -- Further Advanced Reading

 More advanced techniques for those interested in even more layers of security or plausible deniability features should look at the [Ledger's documentation on this](https://support.ledgerwallet.com/hc/en-us/articles/115005214529-Advanced-Passphrase-options).

+Note that Ledgers with different seeds will appear to `tezos-client` to be different Ledgers.
+Note also that it can change what key is authorized in the Baking App.
+When using these features in a Ledger used for baking, please exit and re-start the Baking App right before baking is supposed to happen, and manually verify that it displays the key you expect to bake for.

+The Wallet App does not require such extra steps, and so these extra protections are more appropriate for keys used for transaction than they are for keys used for baking.
+If you do use these features, we recommend your tez be stored in the passphrase-protected and deniable account, and that you delegate them to a baking account.

 ### Ledger firmware update